matthewmackey/dotfiles/README.md

 1. Symlinking .bashrc and non-Bash-related files into the right places on the filesystem
 2. Setting up the Bash-related files and then sourcing them (via .bashrc)

+Bugs
+====

+- Remove installation of base16-shell from simple/remote machine logins, OR consider how that will work on remote machines where shell is defined by my Lenovo terminal colors already